attila-fazekas/kolibrium/api/README.md

 - `grouping` — how client classes are organized
 - `generateTestHarness` — whether to generate test harness functions

-When `@GenerateApi` is absent, all codegen properties use their defaults.
+When `@GenerateApi` is used without explicit arguments, all codegen properties use their defaults.

 ### Scan custom packages